 Michael Henrich, LMT,

-attended the University of Northern Iowa where he graduated with a BA in Accounting.
+graduated with a BA in Accounting from the University of Northern Iowa where he.
 He went on to obtain an MBA from University of Alaska, Anchorage.
-Through dealing with an autoimmune disorder, Ankylosing Spondilitis he has experienced the benefits of massage therapy, which prompted him to become a massage therapist.
+Through dealing with Ankylosing Spondilitis he has experienced the benefits of massage therapy, prompting him to become a massage therapist.
 In 2004 he graduated from the University of Alaska Anchorage's Massage Therapy program.
 He specializes in deep tissue, sports massage and trigger point therapies.
 He is an outdoor enthusiast, enjoying skiing, hiking, and fishing.

 W. Drew Morgan, PT, DPT, COMT,

 graduated from University of Central Arkansas with a BS in Health Science in 2005 and earned an entry-level Doctor of Physical Therapy from University of Central Arkansas in 2008.
 From 2008 to 2012, Drew practiced in a private clinic in Arkansas where he saw a caseload including recreational, high school, and collegiate athletes as well as patients suffering from a variety of musculoskeletal conditions and injuries.
 He is married to a pediatric physical therapist who loves helping kids and exploring all that Alaska has to offer with her husband.

 graduated from Texas Tech University with a BA in Spanish.
 He then earned his entry-level Doctor of Physical Therapy Degree from Angelo State University in 2012.
 Alex became certified through the IAOM-US in orthopedic manual therapy of the lower spine in 2013.
 He is currently working toward completing coursework for manual therapy certification for the upper spine and extremities.
 Outside of work, Alex and his wife love to travel, ski, and play most sports.

 Todd Anderson, MPT, COMT